Do I Need a Criminal Defense Lawyer??

 You have the right to remain silent.
 Anything you say can and will be used against you in a court of law.
 You have the right to an attorney.
 If you cannot afford an attorney, one will be provided for you.

 There are fairly strict limitations as to when Miranda warnings must be given to a suspect or criminal defendant.
 Although Miranda warnings were implemented to protect the individual’s Fifth Amendment right against self-incrimination, there are only specific situations when they must be given.
-Simply put, Miranda warnings need only be given when a person is in custody and the cop or prosecutor is asking questions likely to illicit an incriminating response from the person.
+Simply put, Miranda warnings need only be given when a person is in custody and the cop or prosecutor is asking questions likely to elicit an incriminating response from the person.
 Otherwise, you are fair game.
-For example, if a cop says your free to leave but then asks you a question to which you respond, there may not be a violation of your rights.
-The same holds true if you volunteer a statement without being questioned.
-Miranda warnings are intended to ensure that you know you have a right to remain silent pursuant to the Fifth Amendment and the right to an attorney pursuant to the Sixth Amendment.
+For example, if a cop says you are free to leave but then asks you a question to which you respond, there may not be a violation of your rights.
+The same holds if you volunteer a statement without being questioned.
+Miranda warnings are intended to ensure that you know you have a right to remain silent under the Fifth Amendment and the right to an attorney under the Sixth Amendment.
 The fact is that your right to an attorney has more teeth to it and requires the prosecution to immediately stop questioning.
 The remedy for a violation of the rule can result in suppression of statements made by the suspect/defendant and potentially any evidence derived from the use of the illegally obtained statements.
 These are complicated issues that should be reviewed with a lawyer.

 No. Pennsylvania law says that you generally do not have a right to an attorney during the investigation of a DUI, i.e. before you are charged.
-The reason is based on the idea that by driving on a roadway of the Commonwealth, the person driving impliedly consents to have a blood, breath or urine test drawn and you do not have a right to an attorney at the stage in which that occurs.
+The reason is based on the idea that by driving on a roadway of the Commonwealth, the person driving impliedly consents to have a blood, breath, or urine test drawn and you do not have a right to an attorney at the stage in which that occurs.
 If you believe a DUI will be charged or you already received paperwork charging you with DUI, contact an attorney.
 Options exist and it’s important to realize that there are nuances to how different counties and federal courts handle DUIs.

 If you’re a suspect or have already been charged, simply say “I want an attorney” or words to that effect and “I’d like to exercise my right to remain silent” or words to that effect.
 If the cop persists in trying to question you, remember to be respectful and simply restate your wish to consult with a lawyer.